Proplend’s IFISA Is Flexible

 As you can see, you can remove one amount from your Proplend IFISA and deposit a different amount.
 Any amount deposited over the amount withdrawn would count as new ISA subscriptions.
-If you don’t return funds to the same flexible ISA within the same tax year – it’s will be treated as a permanent withdrawal from that ISA.
+If you don’t return the full amount withdrawn to the same flexible ISA within the same tax year – it will be treated as a permanent withdrawal from that ISA.

 For more examples of how ISA flexibility works, read the ‘Flexible ISA Customer’ guide produced by TISA (Tax Incentivised Savings Association).

 Example scenario – If you withdraw all subscriptions you’ve made to an IFISA in the year they were subscribed but don’t replace them in that same tax year, your net subscriptions reported to this ISA will be nil.
 It will still be considered that you have ‘subscribed’ to your one IFISA for the year though, so you won’t be able to subscribe to another IFISA this tax year.
 You may still have scope to subscribe to one of the other ISA types you are yet to subscribe to in that tax year.

 We will keep you updated with the running total of net subscriptions you’ve made to your Proplend IFISA (including any current year subscriptions that have been transferred to us by other providers).
 We will never let you subscibe more than the full ISA allowance in any given tax year to our IFISA alone but only you will know where else you have subscribed.

 It’s your responsibility to keep track of what you have subscribed to all your ISAs in any one tax year and how many ISAs of each type you’ve subscribed to in that tax year.
-It may not have been your intention to exceed your annual subscription allowance or exceed the number of ISAs of one type you could subscribe to in one year but this will need to be remedied.
+If you exceed your annual subscription allowance or exceed the number of ISAs of one type you could subscribe to in one year this will need to be remedied.
 Your ISA provider(s) may charge you a fee for the extra admin required to repair or even ‘void’ your ISA.